 - After the performance is over, parents can go and pick up child; please make sure you leave with everything you brought :).

 - What is Masterpieces of Ballet and Spring Production?

 - For lack of a better word, it is our end of year recital but it is so much more than just a recital.
 We have professional staging, lights, choreography, and direction; it truly is a show.

 - Can I go get my child after they have performed?

 - No, for many reasons all dancers must stay backstage throughout the entire performance.
 Please also know, parents are not allowed backstage except for drop off before and pick up after the performances (unless you have signed up to volunteer backstage).

 - Where does all the money go from ticket sales for these shows?

-- All money from ticket sales help to fund our production; the rental of the auditorium, backdrops, stage crew, etc. Tickets sales cover only about 50% of the production.
-The other 50% is covered by donations.
+- All money from ticket sales help to fund our production; the rental of the auditorium, backdrops, stage crew, etc. Tickets sales cover less than 50% of the production.
+The other 50%+ is covered by donations.

 - Can I attend without purchasing a ticket?